andrewawilley/Five9-Agent-Sup-REST-API-Python-Pack/README.md

 Note, if you need to customize the package, you can install it in editable mode by running `pip install -e .` instead of `pip install .`

 # Configuration
-Before you start using the libaray, ensure that the `config.py` file is updated to the correct local if you are connecting to a non-US call center environment.
+Update the `config.py` file for non-US call center connections.

 ## Credentials
-For testing purposes, you can create a credentials.py file in the private folder with the following content:
+For testing, create a `credentials.py` file in the private folder with your credentials.
+Never commit this file to the repository.
+Use environment variables for production.

 ```python
 # credentials.py